NoamAdept/whatisahacker/README.md

 **whatIsaHacker**

 For this CTF script, I wanted to keep it mysterious, short, and without revealing how the layers work.
+A hacker is someone who is never phased by a challenge and can figure things out no matter how difficult the challenge!